 We’ve been through a lot this year, but that did not stop us from designing some amazing homes in Singapore.
 As most homeowners asked for minimal, space-saving designs, we delivered exactly what they asked for.
 Ideas for small house interior design are aplenty and here, we’ve compiled a list of the best ones that you can steal for your home renovation.
 From space-saving furniture to hacks for creating more storage, we have it all.

-Take a look at the best compact home design ideas of 2020!
+Take a look at the best compact home design ideas!

 #1: Multipurpose furniture